0xFelix/gitops-blog/gitops-blog.md

 Notice how the health state of the created `Application` is `Suspended`.
 This is because the created `VirtualMachine` is still in stopped state.

 Instead of plain manifests the `Application` is using `Kustomize` this time.
 This allows to apply customizations to the `Applications` depending on the environment managed cluster belong to.
-It is achieved by using the `metadata.labels.env` value to choose the right `Kustomize` overlay.
+It is achieved by using the `metadata. labels.env` value to choose the right `Kustomize` overlay.

 The `dev` overlay prefixes names of created resources with `dev-`, while the `prod` overlay prefixes names with `prod-`.
-Furthermore the created `VirtualMachines` get more or less memory assigned depending on the environment.
+Furthermore, the created `VirtualMachines` get more or less memory assigned depending on the environment.
 These are only simple customizations, but the possibilities are endless!

 To see what is actually deployed have a look into the following directory:
 `applicationsets/demo-vm/kustomize`.

 ### How to start or stop a VirtualMachine

 First let us have a closer look at the `Application` of the stopped `VirtualMachine`.
 Notice the `Suspended` health state.
 Also notice the `dev-` prefix of the created `VirtualMachine`.
 It was created on a cluster belonging to the `dev` environment.

 ![Detail view of suspended demo VM Application](https://i.imgur.com/TpYD07I.png)